emilsharkov/CLISoundCloudDownloader/README.md

 # CLISoundCloudDownloader

+## Demo

+![](https://github.com/emilsharkov/CLISoundCloudDownloader/blob/main/CLISoundCloudDownloaderDemo.gif)

+## Description

 CLISoundCloudDownloader is a Node.js command-line interface for downloading mp3 files from the music platform SoundCloud by using the SoundCloud-Scraper API

-![](https://github.com/emilsharkov/CLISoundCloudDownloader/blob/main/CLISoundCloudDownloaderDemo.gif)

 ## Requirements